wbruno/strudelfolhadinho/README.md

 ## Production
-Use the service locate on `scripts/folhadinho.sh` /etc/init.d/folhadinho
+Use the service located at `scripts/folhadinho.sh` into `/etc/init.d/folhadinho`

 ```
 $ service folhadinho